fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 To your S through a hidden door is a block of Darkness containing rooms in concentric "circles".
 At the center there's a Magic Mouth that asks you a riddle about the silver shapes.

+- (04,15) A magic mouth on the wall speaks to you, saying this: "Two shapes yours, one's around; Speak the shape and final found."

-The answer is CIRCLE, at which point you are granted the third silver shape which you need to enter Mangar's lair on Level Five.
+The answer is `CIRCLE`, at which point you are granted the third silver shape which you need to enter Mangar's lair on Level Five.
 Don't lose those, okay?

-Now wind your way back to the T intersection at (15,12), just past the "Ahead lies the exit" message.
-This time go E. There's a few more combats to be fought.
-Past the Mind Shadow, take the S-most (left-hand) door to enter a long hallway of Darkness.
-About halfway through (8W after you enter the hallway) there's a door to the S that will take you on ahead... into an Anti-Magic Zone.
+Now wind _all the way back_ to the T intersection at (15,12), just past the "Ahead lies the exit" message.
+This time go east.
+There's a few more combats to be fought.
+Past the Mind Shadow, take the left-hand (southern) door to enter a long hallway of Darkness.
+About halfway through (8W after you enter the hallway) there's a door to the south that will take you on ahead... into an Anti-Magic Zone, but out of Darkness.

 This floor and the next feature several long hallways (often wrapping) around rectangular room blocks with traps of various kinds at the